Mold Testing: Symptoms and Treatment

 MOLD EXPOSURE TESTING FOR PATIENTS

 Mold testing or “Mycotox testing” is not covered by insurance.
 This alternative test looks at the patient's urine to identify the type of mold or fungus causing the patient's sickness.
+This is especially helpful when previous treatments have not worked, the patient is extremely ill, and/or just wants to get better as fast s possible.

 Mold treatment should be done by an experienced naturopathic doctor and involves first testing the patient for the presence of mycotoxins, and identifying the source of the exposure to the mycotoxins via environmental and home mold testing.
 We then treat the patient with botanical or prescription antifungals depending on if the exposure is internal or external.